Course Outline

 Description

 Occupational therapists use a variety of observational, analytical, and measurement tools to understand constraints to occupational performance.
-This course will provide you with the foundation for evaluating clients and analysing assessment data.
-You will learn to use a variety of assessment tools and approaches for evaluating occupational performance.
+This course will provide you with the foundation knowledge and clinical reasoning for evaluating clients, choosing assessments and analysing assessment data.
+You will learn to use a variety of assessment tools and approaches for evaluating occupational performance across the lifespan.
 You will also gain experience in synthesising assessment findings into reports.

 How will this course be delivered?